NickAnthony/Udacity-React-Redux-Employee-Polls-Web/README.md

     The Login page doesn't have the navabr!
 Please make sure to add it there as well, and handle the Login/Logout link based on the user's state.

-12. The following two unit tests must be present for `_saveQuestion()`:

-- An async unit test to verify that the saved question is returned and all expected fields are populated when correctly formatted data is passed to the function.
-- An async unit test to verify that an error is returned if incorrect data is passed to the function.

-14. The following two unit tests must be present for `_saveQuestionAnswer()`:

-- An async unit test to verify that true is returned when correctly formatted data is passed to the function.
-- An async unit test to verify that an error is returned if incorrect data is passed to the function.

 ## Data

 There are two three of objects stored in our database: